Fred Crane (actor): Biography

-Crane was born in New Orleans, Louisiana in 1918.
+Crane was born in New Orleans, Louisiana, in 1918.
 Along with his brothers John and Harry, he grew up on General Pershing St. and went to the MacDonough #13 and Alcee Fortier schools.
-His father was a dentist, whose father and grandfather also were dentists.
-Fred was to break the trend, getting into acting and football at both Loyola and Tulane Universities.
-His first job in his teens was working in his spare time for an ice delivery service, back before electric refrigerators had caught on.
+His father was a dentist whose father and grandfather also were dentists.
+Fred broke the trend, getting into acting and football at both Loyola and Tulane Universities.
+His first job in his teens was working in his spare time for an ice delivery service, before electric refrigerators had caught on.

-Around the time he was 20, his mother gave him that legendary "$50 and a suitcase" to come out to Hollywood and get into motion pictures, impressed that a neighbor's daughter had signed a movie contract, but also knowing that her son had the mettle to perform (on stage at college, and later in film, television and radio).

-At first he stayed with relatives as well as taking a job at the local zoo to pay the rent, after which at night he would read books to a relative whose vision was deteriorating.
-It wasn't too long before he was invited on that fateful trip to Selznick International Pictures, where his cousin, Leatrice Joy Gilbert, (daughter of Leatrice Joy) was going to audition for the part of Suellen in the movie, Gone with the Wind.
-He was taking in all the sights and sounds of the studio, when during a discussion, his authentic Southern accent combined with striking good looks landed him a meeting with Gone with the Wind first director George Cukor and producer David O. Selznick, which led to a script reading with Vivien Leigh, who had been chosen to play Scarlett O'Hara.
-Selznick was impressed, and signed Crane to a 13-week contract at $50 a week.
+Around the time he was 20, his mother gave him "$50 and a suitcase" to come out to Hollywood and get into motion pictures, impressed that a neighbor's daughter had signed a movie contract.
+At first he stayed with relatives as well as taking a job at the local zoo to pay the rent, after which at night he read books to a relative whose vision was deteriorating.
+He soon was invited on a trip to Selznick International Pictures, where his cousin, Leatrice Joy Gilbert, (daughter of Leatrice Joy) was going to audition for the part of Suellen in the movie Gone with the Wind.
+During a discussion, his authentic Southern accent combined with striking good looks landed him a meeting with Gone with the Wind initial director George Cukor and producer David O. Selznick, which led to a script reading with Vivien Leigh, who had been chosen to play Scarlett O'Hara.
+Selznick signed Crane to a 13-week contract at $50 a week.

-Even though he had not intended to try out for a job that day, Fred's many years of study and immersion into the arts gave him remarkable abilities as a renaissance raconteur, able to recite verse on the spur of the moment, or launch into any one of thousands of songs from the spark of a conversation... and his voice and quick wit helped him meet the challenges of many opportunities, whether acting or as a craftsman.